leela-zero/leela-zero/CLOUD.md

 - The Preemptible terminations will not be a problem though, because our instance will be in a managed instance group
 - Our managed instance group will automatically create our first instance, install all needed packages on it (which takes exactly 10 minutes), then automatically reboot it and automatically starting to produce games with autogtp
 - Everytime our instance "dies" (max 24 hours because of preemptibility, or if you manually delete it), our managed instance group will automatically delete our "dead" instance and automatically recreate a new "child" preemptible instance (a new one, does not contain old data of the "parent" instance)
-- Then, our managed instance group will automatically restart our new "child" instance, install all needed packages including leela-zero (takes exactly 10 minutes), then auto reboot, and then at reboot automatically start to produce games with autogtp, until the "child" instance "dies", giving birth by the group to a new "child of the child" instance, etc.
+- Then, our managed instance group will automatically restart our new "child" instance, install all needed packages including leela-zero (takes exactly 10 minutes), then auto reboot, and then at reboot automatically start to produce games with autogtp, until the "child" instance "dies", giving "birth" by the group to a new "child of the child" instance, etc.
 - The exception to this automated recreation+autostart by the instance group is for scheduled maintainance by Google (rare, once every few weeks) which will require you to manual restart the instance (it takes 1 minute), then the auto-start script will handle everything again.